andrewbaxter/wongus/readme.md

 # wongus

-This is a desktop panel... bar thing.
+This is a Wayland desktop panel... bar thing.
 Make buttons, show window titles, add sliders and other widgets, so on and so forth.

 I was trying `eww` when I realized I hated GTK's poor imitation of web standards even more than I hated web standards, and this was born.